nickda/aviatrix-cfn-types/README.md

 python3 submit-all.py
 ```

+> [!NOTE]
->Note: To submit only a subset of resources, you can delete the folder with unneeded resources from the `resources` directory before running the submit-all.py script.
+> To submit only a subset of resource types, delete the folder with unneeded types from the `resources` directory before running the `submit-all.py` script.

 <!-- TOC --><a name="6-configuring-aviatrix-controller-ip-address-and-credentials"></a>